aweymo/VRAF_RC/index.md

   col_3:
     headline: ''
     slug: I.3
     content: That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.
-- template: 3-column-text
-  block: three-column-1
-  col_1:
-    headline: Impact
-    content: Of the 258 items which were selected to be arranged, digitized and described, 39 represented these communities.
-    slug: ''
-  col_2:
-    headline: ''
-    slug: ''
-    content: While this number feels minuscule in comparison with the relative size of the collection, it represents a 60% increase in BIPOC representation from the state of the collection when I began this work in September.
-  col_3:
-    headline: ''
-    slug: ''
-    content: That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.